 The AVOID Act took effect on April 18, 2026.
 As of the date of this article, the statute is newly operative, and the courts have not yet had significant opportunity to address the interpretive questions it raises.
 Case law is developing.

 That is a meaningful caveat.
-The AVOID Act introduces several provisions that are either deliberately flexible, such as the "becoming aware" trigger, or that apply for the first time to circumstances with no direct doctrinal precedent, such as the note-of-issue bar in its current form.
+The AVOID Act introduces several provisions that are either deliberately flexible, such as the good-cause and interest-of-justice standard for post-note-of-issue filings, or that apply for the first time to circumstances with no direct doctrinal precedent.
 The meaning of these provisions will be shaped by the cases courts decide first, and those cases will set the terms for litigation strategy, compliance planning, and further legislative adjustment.

 This article identifies the questions most likely to reach courts early, explains why those questions are likely to be litigated before others, and offers a framework for practitioners who need to track the interpretive landscape as it develops.